krishnakadiyala/NPAcourse/labs/Section_03_Diving_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_14_Parsing_Conditional_Traceroute.md

 This example is _chaining_ `regex_search()` calls together because the first one returns "Success rate is 80 percent" and when passing it to the second filter, it then only returns "80".

-If you'd like add these two tasks to better understand why they are chained together:
+If you'd like, add these two tasks to better understand why they are chained together:

 ```yaml
     - name: PARSE PING RESPONSE TO OBTAIN % OF SUCCESS